Cloud Resources

 name: outputs

-Thus the managed Configuration at the end is a combination of this section plus the optional inputs from above.
+Hence, the managed Configuration is a composite of this section and the optional inputs detailed above.

 How to create Revisions?